 From 2008-2015 I was forum editor and reviews editor of postmedieval: a journal of medieval cultural studies.
 I have been a member of the MLA’s Chaucer Division Executive Committee (2010-15; Chair, 2014), a member of the New Chaucer Society Program Committee (Portland, 2012), and Co-Chair of the New Chaucer Society Program Committee (Reykjavik, 2014; with Glenn Burger).
 My work has been supported by fellowships from the Fulbright Commission, the NEH, the Folger Shakespeare Library, IASH at Edinburgh University, and the Forschungskolleg Humanwissenschaften at the Goethe University of Frankfurt.
 I am the recipient of the departmental teaching award, as well as the Graduate English Association’s award for best performance in the classroom.
 I have also twice won the William Richey Faculty Mentor Award from the Graduate English Association.
 In 2014-2015 I held the English Department’s Morrison Professorship and was a Visiting Research Scholar at Vanderbilt University.
 In 2016, I won the Russell Research Award for Humanities and Social Sciences, the highest award for research at USC.

 I’m currently working on two monographs: Feminism Without Gender in Late Medieval Literature offers an account of feminist subjectivity in Chaucer, Langland, the Pearl-poet, Hoccleve, and Kempe; Feeling Medieval: The Affects of the Past in Reformation England investigates how early sixteenth-century writers—including Askew, Bale, Foxe, and Tyndale—make use of the medieval structures of feeling they claim to suppress.
-I’m writing an essay on Langland and feminism for Exemplaria, an essay on Chaucer’s Knight’s Tale and feminism for The Chaucer Review, and an essay on Chaucer’s Clerk’s Tale for The Cambridge Companion to Chaucer (ed.
+I’m writing an essay on Langland and feminism for Exemplaria, an essay on Chaucer’s Knight’s Tale and feminism for The Chaucer Review, an essay on feminism and “vertu” in Chaucer for the ARC Humanities Guide to Chaucer (ed.
+Stephanie Batkie, Matthew Irvin, and Lynn Shutters), and an essay on Chaucer’s Clerk’s Tale for The Cambridge Companion to Chaucer (ed.
 Frank Grady).
 I also write on the relationship between past and present for the ARCADE project at Stanford: http://arcade.stanford.edu/users/holly-crocker